KShebek/cbe504/main.typ

 To address this limitation, we will introduce Brunauer--Emmett--Teller (BET) theory.
 In BET theory, we make the following assumptions:

-1. Adsorption occurs on well-defines sites with one molecule adsorbing per surface site.
+1. Adsorption occurs on well-defined sites with one molecule adsorbing per surface site.
 2. The molecule adsorbed at layer $i$ can itself act as an adsorption site for a gas molecule to form at layer $i+1$.
 There are no interactions between the gas molecules in a given layer.
 3. The uppermost layer of adsorbates is in equilibrium with the gas phase.
 4. The heat of adsorption for the first layer is the strongest and constant.
 The heat of adsorption for the remaining layers can be approximated as the heat of liquefaction.